-It is a region where nerve impulses are transmitted and received, encompassing the axon terminal of a neuron that releases neurotransmitters in response to an impulse.
+It is a region where nerve impulses are transmitted and received, encompassing the axon terminal of a neuron that releases neurotransmitters in response to stimulation.

 Chemical synapses vs. electrical

 - Neurons communicate with each other at junctions called synapses.
-At a synapse, a neuron sends a message to a target neuron: another cell.
+A neuron sends a message to a target neuron at a synapse: another cell.

 - Most synapses are chemical; These synapses communicate using chemical messengers.
-Other synapses are electrical; At these synapses, ions flow directly between cells.
+Other synapses are electrical; ions flow directly between cells at these synapses.

-- At a chemical synapse, an action potential activates the presynaptic neuron to release neurotransmitters.
+- An action potential activates the presynaptic neuron at a chemical synapse to release neurotransmitters.
 These molecules bind to receptors on the postsynaptic cell and make it more or less likely to trigger an action potential.

 - A single neuron, or nerve cell, can do a lot.
 It can maintain a voltage-resting potential across the membrane.
 It can trigger nerve impulses or action potentials.
 And it can carry out the metabolic processes necessary to stay alive.

-- However, the signaling of a neuron is much more exciting when its interactions with other neurons are considered.
+- However, a neuron’s signaling is much more exciting when its interactions with other neurons are considered.
 Individual neurons make connections to target neurons and stimulate or inhibit their activity, forming circuits that can process incoming information and carry out a response.